Check out my thread on RCGroups for a recent 8 ounce flying weight plank MAV: http://www.rcgroups.com/forums/showpost.php?p=11923347&postcount=2445

 Added by Paul Marsh on March 27, 2009 at 10:11am —

 Sparkfun and Jack Crossfire have been diving into the archives this week and looking at Apollo and Space Shuttle electronics.
 You think you've got tough memory and MIPS limits?
 Ain't nothing like what the NASA engineers had to deal with (punch card source code shown at right!).
-They went to the moon with… Continue
+They went to the moon with computers not as powerful as ArduPilot's failsafe chip, to… Continue

 Added by Chris Anderson on March 26, 2009 at 4:30pm —